-Activist Women’s Activist Voices Archive, 1995 – 2000 is an Oral History Project and Archival project committed to documenting the voices of unheralded activist women in community-based organizations in New York City.
-The Collection is recently digitized and accessible at the Graduate Center library.
+Activist Women’s Activist Voices Archive, 1995 – 2000 is an Oral History Project and Archival project committed to documenting the voices of activist women in community-based New York City organizations.

 Deiro Finding Aid is an archival collection of materials related to the professional and personal lives of Guido Deiro (1886-1950), Pietro Deiro Sr. (1888-1954) and Pietro “Lee” Deiro Jr. (1913-1999).

-Graduate School & University Center Archives Reports, correspondence, pamphlets, books, periodicals, and other materials documenting Graduate Center operations.
+Graduate School & University Center Archives Reports, correspondence, pamphlets, books, periodicals, and other materials documenting Graduate Center history.

 The Graduate Center Library hosts a small, searchable LP Collection on the Library 2nd floor.